 In my experience, what stops many people from taking the leap into streaming television is the fear of a new setup.
 Don’t be afraid.
 This process is mostly painless.

-Roku Express sets up in minutes, and most of the process is actually automated.
+Roku Express sets up in minutes, and most of the process is automated.
 You’ll need an active high-speed internet connection to get things started.
-You also will need a power source for the Roku and a television with an available HDMI port.
+You’ll also need a power source for the Roku and a television with an available HDMI port.

 4. Roku Has a Robust “Featured Free” Content Section